Things to Do in Svalbard: 15 Literally Cool Ideas

 We also spent quite a few nights at the aptly named Svalbar Pub, drinking their stock of a delicious sparkling cider (whoops, but there wasn’t much to begin with) and eating reindeer pizza.

 My trip to Svalbard remains one of my favourites – I think about it often and can’t wait to return to see more of this remote and fascinating part of the globe.

-Have you been to Svalbard?
-What were some of your favourite things to do there?
+What were some of your favourite things to do in Svalbard?

 Pin me baby, one more time.